Peter Murray (speedway rider)

 Peter Murray (born 18 March 1948) is a former English motorcycle speedway rider.

 Biography

 Murray, born in Wimbledon, London, began his British leagues career making an appearance for Wimbledon Dons during the 1967 British League season season.
 The following season he established himself in both division 1 with Wimbledon and division 2 with Canterbury Crusaders.

 Murray had the distinction of winning both the division 1 and 2 Knockout Cups in 1968.
 Additionally he won the London Cup with Wimbledon that year.

-Arguably his breakthrough year was 1969 because he topped the Canterbury team averages with an impressive 10.35, an average that was the fourth highest in the league.
-In addition he won a second Knockout Cup and London Cup with Wimbledon.
+Arguably, Murray's breakthrough year was 1969 because he topped the Canterbury team averages with an impressive 10.35, an average that was the fourth highest in the league.
+In addition, he won a second Knockout Cup and London Cup with Wimbledon.
 He left Canterbury the following season, missing out on their league title success, but gained consolation with a third consecutive Knockout Cup and London Cup with Wimbledon.